 Georgia State is affiliated with ISA, AIFS, API, and CEA, but there are a variety of program providers, many of which you’ll find when you search for programs on our website.
-Provider programs tend to be an all-inclusive experience, but pay attention!
+Provider programs tend to be an all-inclusive experience, but pay attention.
 The program fee associated with provider programs likely does not include airfare, though you will find it covers your accommodations, some or most meals, group excursions, airport pick-up, student visa help and more.
 Students who participate in provider programs will attend classes and excursions with other American students and with local students in rare occasions.
-Typically, these programs offer lots of core credit opportunities and fill the gap when GSU doesn’t have a program that fits your needs in the country you want to visit.
+Typically, these programs offers a lot of core credit opportunities and fill the gap when Georgia State doesn’t have a program that fits your needs in the country you want to visit.

-If you find a program not listed on our application portal, please email firstname.lastname@example.org so that one of the Study Abroad Advisors can properly vet the program.
-If it’s not a program provider we’ve worked with previously or an international university we’re unfamiliar with, we will do some research into the organization & the institution providing credit.
+If you find a program not listed on our application portal, please email firstname.lastname@example.org so that one of the Study Abroad advisors can properly vet the program.
+If it’s not a program provider we’ve worked with previously or an international university we’re unfamiliar with, we will do some research into the organization and the institution providing credit.
 Your transcript must come from an accredited institution.
 Georgia State University does not accept transcripts from Study Abroad Study Centers.

 Steps to Apply for a Provider Program